Evaluators and Executors

 - meta_time_out: int The time out for the execution of the SQL queries.

-option to filter the results by db_id
+filter_by option to filter the results by db_id.
+This will

 not only give you the overall accuracy but also it will divide the distribution of the accuracy

 over all the available databases.
-If you have a key called: difficulty
+If you have a key called: difficulty then it will show the result

 distribution over different available difficulty.
 Make sure these keys are available in the dataset, because